 Celiac disease, also known as gluten-sensitive enteropathy, is an autoimmune reaction to eating gluten, which is a protein found in wheat, barley, and rye.
 Eating gluten triggers an immune response in the small intestine that can damage the lining.
-The intestinal damage can result in diarrhea, fatigue, weight loss, bloating, and anemia, among other complications.
-No one knows what causes celiac disease, but certain gastrointestinal infections and the makeup of your gut bacteria may lead to a higher risk of developing it.
+The intestinal damage can cause diarrhea, fatigue, weight loss, bloating, and anemia, among other complications.
+No one knows what causes celiac disease, but certain gastrointestinal infections and the makeup of your gut bacteria may lead you to having a higher risk of developing it.

 The signs and symptoms of celiac disease vary from one person to the next.
 Common symptoms related to the digestive system include: